tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

    Draw a state diagram of your implementation.

 ## Lab assignment

 1. Preparation tasks (done before the lab at home).
 Submit:
-    * Xxx,
+    * State table,
-    * Xxx.
+    * RGB LEDs table.

-2. Xxx.
+2. Traffic light controller.
 Submit:
-    * VHDL code of xxx,
+    * VHDL code of the process `p_traffic_fsm`,
-    * Screenshot(s) of the simulation, from which it is clear xxxx work correctly,
+    * Screenshot(s) of the simulation, from which it is clear that controller works correctly,
     * VHDL code of the top layer architecture.

-3. Xxx.
+3. Smart controller.
 Submit:
+    * Xxx,
     * (Hand-drawn) sketch of the xxx schematic.

 The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.